salacika/DE1SQL/SQL5/README.md

 <a name="homework"/>
 # Homework

-Complete the US local phones to international using the city code.
+Contuniue the last script: complete the US local phones to international using the city code.
 Hint: for this you need to find a data source with domestic prefixes maped to cities, import as a table to the database and add new bussines logic to the procedure.